 8. Commerce Square

 For centuries, Praça do Comércio served as a hub for artists, artisans, merchants & meal-seekers.
-Following the tragic Lisbon earthquake of 1755, the square was completely rebuilt, and today serves as a gathering place for locals & tourists to meet for a meal, some shopping, or just a casual waterfront conversation.
+Following the tragic Lisbon earthquake of 1755, the square was completely rebuilt.
+Today, it serves as a gathering place for locals & tourists to eat, shop, or take a waterfront stroll.

 Depending on the time of day, Commerce Square may seem like a wide open concrete playground or a frenzied madhouse of tour groups and selfie sticks.
 Regardless of the environment, try to stop and relax for a moment – or an hour! – in Lisbon’s diverse & dynamic center of activity.